 If you’ve been to the Timing blog before, then you’ll know that we’re big fans of Ulysses.
 We even have an entire post dedicated to them.
 If you’re a writer of any sort, then it’s a tool you should be using — simple as that.
 It’s easy to organize no matter if you’re just using it for notes or if you’re writing an opus the length of Lord of the Rings.
 It also syncs across all your devices, so you can use it any time, any place.
 Great for if, like me, you have all your best ideas when you’re out and about and away from your laptop.

 There are so many different note taking apps on the market, heck, there are 3 in this list alone!
 So what makes Agenda different?
 Well, it’s a note taking app which allows you to organize your notes by date in a project timeline.
 So you can document what you are doing, but also what you need to do next, and how you reached this stage by exploring the breadcrumbs of past notes.
-And best of all, it’s free, without time limits.
-(There is a premium feature pack, which you can grab with a 20% discount until the end of February using coupon code TIMING in the direct-download version’s purchase form.)
+And best of all, it’s free, without time limits, with an optional premium package to unlock additional functionality.

 Yoink is the app you didn’t know you needed… until you couldn’t live without it.
 The app adds a missing functionality to your Mac, namely, the option to interrupt a drag-and-drop operation at any time.
 When you’re tidying your scattered files, simply drag them onto the Yoink window.
 Then, when you’ve figured out where to put those files, simply drag them back from Yoink onto their target location.
 You can move multiple files, images or documents with a simple click.
 The seconds you’ll save with it will build up over hours, weeks, and years, as well as removing the frustration of having to take extra care when doing drag and drop.